hemmingr/grafana/docs/sources/observability-as-code/grafana-cli/install-grafana-cli.md

 # Install Grafana CLI

-You can install the project using one of the following supported methods:
+You can install the command line using one of the following supported methods:

 ## 1. Download a pre-built binary